combinators/expression-problem/scripts/README.txt

    For Scala-generated code, the above are replaced with "ep-scala-XXX" and approaches and evolutions remain the same.

-   Note: you can generate all of these from the command line where the 'build.sbt' file exists by typing "sbt language-java/run" or "sbt language-newScala/run"
+   Note: you can generate all of these from the command line where the 'build.sbt' file exists by typing "sbt language-java/run" (takes about 45 minutes to generate all stages and all systems and over 500K LOC including test cases) or "sbt language-newScala/run" (takes about 50 minutes to generate all stages and all systems and over 600K LOC including test cases)

 2. Produce full report to validate which AIPs are truly correct